 - Collecting your accounts receivables as quickly as possible, and offering cash discounts for faster payment (it’s usually cheaper than paying your bank for a line of credit)

-- Evaluating your staffing needs and keeping only employees who are bringing in, making, or servicing sales
+- Evaluating your staffing needs and keeping (or re-hiring) only employees who are bringing in, making, or servicing sales

-- Reviewing all products or services offered with an eye to eliminate unprofitable solutions, and reduce the cost of production, or service delivery
+- Reviewing all products or services offered to eliminate unprofitable solutions, and reduce the cost of production or service delivery

 - Informing all employees of your actions and asking for their support after implementing these cuts

 Step 2: Meet with key personnel and your board of directors or advisors:

 - Form an advisory board that will help guide and support you through the restarting of your business and the turnaround process

 - Bring your key employees together to have a candid discussion on how to rebuild the company — ask for their cooperation and seek advice based on their expertise